Bankruptcy Lawyer Arlington TX

 Other types of debts that are not discharged in bankruptcy are certain types of debts highlighted by bankruptcy law for special treatment, such as child support, spousal maintenance, most student loans, court restitution, criminal fines, and most taxes.

 Types of Bankruptcy

 There are four types of bankruptcy filings provided under the law for individuals.
-A seasoned bankruptcy lawyer Arlington TX respects can give more detail on each of the following:
+A seasoned bankruptcy lawyer Arlington TX respects can help you determine which type is best for you and can give more detail on each of the following:

 Chapter 7 is known as “liquidation” or “regular” bankruptcy.
 It requires an individual to give up property, which is not “exempt” under the law, so property can be sold to pay creditors.
 Generally, those who file chapter 7 keep all of their property except property which is very valuable or which is subject to a lien, which they cannot avoid or afford to pay.

 Chapter 11, known as “business reorganization.”
+It is also known as a “reorganization” bankruptcy.
 It is used by businesses and a few individuals whose debts are large.

 Chapter 12 is for family farmers and fishermen.

 Chapter 13 is a type of “reorganization” used by individuals to pay their debts over a period of years using their current income.

 Most people filing bankruptcy generally want to file under Chapter 7 or Chapter 13.
 Either type of case may be filed individually or by a married couple, filing jointly.